tytydraco/yessleep/out/Has_anyone_played_the_Netflix_game_If_you_have_dont_play_it_again_and_if_you_havent_dont.md

 This is not a YMMV kind of situation, so I do not want anyone else’s life on my conscious because I kept this to myself.
-If you’ve read this story and thought ‘It’s not true, it’s just a story!’ then I can’t help you, but I can pray for you.
-My friends and I are proof that this isn’t a game.
-You have been warned.
-Please!
 If you value your life, and the lives of your friends and family, if you’ve played the ‘Netflix game’, don’t play it again, and if you haven’t, don’t.